Graphic of a white delivery truck in the middle of a gray map of the United States.

 Click-through nexus laws had their heyday in the years leading up to the Wayfair decision, when ecommerce was growing like gangbusters and the physical presence rule was still in effect.
 Under click-through nexus, out-of-state businesses must register for sales tax if they 1) receive referrals from residents of the state, and 2) make a certain amount of sales from such referrals.

-Several states have repealed their click-through nexus laws since Wayfair, but they’re still in effect in more than 15 states.
+Several states repealed their click-through nexus laws after the Wayfair ruling, but they remain in effect in about 15 states.
 For state-specific details, see our state-by-state guide to click-through nexus.

 What is affiliate nexus?

 Affiliate nexus laws impose a sales tax obligation on out-of-state businesses that have ties to affiliates in the state.
-To create nexus, affiliates must somehow promote the remote retailer’s business, by selling a similar line of products under a similar name, for example, or by distributing advertising materials on behalf of the out-of-state business.
+The affiliates must somehow promote the remote retailer’s business, by selling a similar line of products under a similar name, for example, or by distributing advertising materials on behalf of the out-of-state business.

-Several states have also repealed their affiliate nexus laws, but they’re still on the books in approximately 30 states.
-As with physical presence nexus and economic nexus, specific requirements for each state vary.
+Several states have repealed their affiliate nexus laws, but affiliate nexus is still on the books in approximately 25 states.
+As with physical presence nexus, economic nexus, and click-through nexus, affiliate nexus requirements for each state vary.

 For state-specific details, check out our state-by-state guide to affiliate nexus laws.

-To summarize, businesses that sell to customers across state lines are generally only required to collect and remit sales tax in states where they have nexus.
+Businesses must collect and remit sales tax in states where they have nexus.
 Sales tax nexus can be established through physical presence, economic activity, referrals originating in the state, and ties to in-state affiliates.
+Specific requirements differ from state to state.

-Basically there’s a trade-off.
-Selling online can dramatically increase your business’s income, but it also complicates sales tax collection, remittance, and filing.
-And complying with local and state sales tax laws is absolutely essential in states where you have sales tax nexus.
+Complying with sales tax laws is absolutely essential in states where you have sales tax nexus.

 When it comes time to register for sales tax, calculate and collect sales tax, and file sales tax returns in multiple states, Avalara’s suite of tax automation products and services can help.
 Learn about automating sales tax compliance at avalara.com.

-This blog has been updated; it originally published March 15, 2016.
+This blog post has been updated; it originally published March 15, 2016.

 Recent posts